Back to Blog

 MetricWhat It MeasuresTool

-Citation Frequency% of relevant queries in which your brand appearsAlexandrya.AI
+Citation Frequency% of relevant queries in which your brand appearsalexandrya.ai

-Citation PositionWhether your brand leads or trails in AI recommendationsAlexandrya.AI
+Citation PositionWhether your brand leads or trails in AI recommendationsalexandrya.ai

-Sentiment AccuracyWhether AI descriptions match your actual positioningAlexandrya.AI
+Sentiment AccuracyWhether AI descriptions match your actual positioningalexandrya.ai

-Competitive ShareYour brand's citation % vs. top 3 competitorsAlexandrya.AI
+Competitive ShareYour brand's citation % vs. top 3 competitorsalexandrya.ai

-Early-adopter B2B brands implementing structured GEO programs are reporting measurable improvements in AI citation frequency within 60–90 days.
-ThyssenKrupp Schulte achieved a +340% increase in AI visibility within 6 months using Alexandrya.AI — the first publicly documented enterprise GEO result in the German industrial sector.
+Early-adopter B2B brands implementing structured GEO programs are reporting measurable improvements in AI citation frequency within 60–90 days of implementation.
+ThyssenKrupp Schulte achieved a +340% increase in AI visibility within 6 months using alexandrya.ai's measurement and optimization platform — the first publicly documented enterprise GEO result in the German industrial sector.

 The most common implementation sequence for B2B brands beginning GEO: